fredericpoitevin/gdrive_tools/README.md

 heavy use of [prasmussen](https://github.com/prasmussen/gdrive) gdrive tool (not maintained anymore).

 # Setup
-Check `gd.prm` for its content and edit accordingly.
-Make sure `gd.prm` and `gd.lib` are found when running main scripts.
+Check `gdprm.sh` for its content and edit accordingly.
+Make sure `gdprm.sh` and `gdlib.sh` are found when running main scripts.

 # Upload directory recursively
 ## Initialize